vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/041_dIrghAyuHprAptiH/_index.md

 +++
 ## Comment
 Not found in Pāipp., nor, so far as observed, in any other text.
-Used by Kāuç.
+Used by Kāuś.
 (54. 11), with ii.
 15, in the godāna ceremony, as the youth is made to eat a properly cooked dish of big rice (mahāvrīhi).

 ## Translations